 4. CONCLUSION

 The implications of this review are that better microbial detection technology plays an enormous role in addressing food safety regulations in the U.S. poultry industry.
 Gene-Up, VIDAS, and Tempo Systems each contribute to pathogen detection, microbial quantitation, and routine testing in their own way to assist with public health threats and foodborne outbreaks.
-But the issue of cost and scalability remains an obstacle to more widespread use, particularly for small poultry processors.
-Breaking through these constraints with economic measures and technological advancement, such as AI-driven microbial detection, will be key to rendering these systems more accessible and effective.
-Future research must be directed towards the integration of emerging technologies for the improvement of detection accuracy, speed, and cost in poultry safety management.
+However, the issue of cost and scalability remains an obstacle to more widespread use, particularly for small poultry processors.
+Breaking through these constraints with economic measures and technological advancement, such as AI-driven microbial detection, will be key to rendering these systems more accessible and practical.
+Future research must be directed towards integrating emerging technologies to improve detection accuracy, speed, and cost in poultry safety management.

 REFERENCES